 Labour Market Testing Changes

-Conscious of the recent surge in Australian unemployment figures, adjustments have been made to labour market testing requirements, ensuring the system is not abused by employers and to ensure priority is given to the employment of Australian citizens and permanent residents.
+Conscious of the recent surge in Australian unemployment figures, adjustments have been made to labor market testing requirements, ensuring the system is not abused by employers, and to ensure priority is given to the employment of Australian citizens and permanent residents.

 Under these changes, when advertising the nominated position, an employer must advertise on the Australian government’s Jobactive website.
 This change will make it easier for the Department of Home Affairs to ensure a genuine attempt is made to hire locally before sponsorship of a foreign worker is permitted.